TechWrecker304/FollowDaMoney/README.md

 # Follow Da Money Chrome Extension

-Follow Da Money is a simple Chrome Extension that allows users to highlight text on any webpage and send it directly to the search input on the OpenSecrets.org's organization profiles page.
+Follow Da Money is a simple Chrome Extension that allows users to highlight a companies name on any webpage and send it directly to the search input on the OpenSecrets.org's organization profiles page.

 ## Features